trayla/ssp/README.md

 #### Storage

-Your system has to provide three directories which will be used as KVM storage pools and therefore populated with disk images for the upcoming virtual machines.
-The following directories have to be create prior to the start of the installation procedure.
+Your system has to provide one directory which will be used as a KVM storage pool and therefore populated with disk images for the upcoming virtual machines.
+The following directory has to be created prior to the start of the installation procedure.

 ##### /vmpool